jakob-steuer/publicat/README.md

 Publicat uses a simple scoring and review system to help you reach Inbox Zero.

 - ⭐ **Star (+2):** Save this paper.
-It will be permanently kept in your "Starred" feed for future reference, and heavily boosts similar papers in your feed.
+It will be permanently kept in your "Starred" feed for future reference, be send to the Zotero RSS feed and heavily boosts similar papers in your feed.
 - 👍 **Upvote (+1):** Relevant paper, but you don't need to save it permanently.
 Boosts similar papers.
 - ➖ **Neutral (0):** Mark as read.
 Neither boosts nor penalizes similar papers.
 - 👎 **Downvote / Discard (-1):** Not relevant.
 Hides the paper entirely and penalizes similar papers in the future.